 Medicare Supplement plans, also known as Medigap, are provided by private insurance companies licensed by the Florida Office of Insurance Regulation and are authorized to sell Medigap plans.

-Because Medicare Part A and B don’t have a maximum for out-of-pocket costs, you are at risk of paying an unknown amount for your care.
+Because Medicare Part A and B don’t have a maximum for out-of-pocket costs, you risk paying an unknown amount for your care.
 Medicare Supplement plans in Florida may reduce what you pay out-of-pocket for Original Medicare Part A and B services.
 Out-of-pocket costs include copays, deductibles, coinsurance, and, in some instances, emergencies that occur during international travel.

 Most enrollees have supplemental coverage through a Medigap plan or a Medicare Advantage plan.
 These plans help reduce out-of-pocket costs because they have an annual out-of-pocket maximum.

-Note that you can purchase a Medicare Supplement plan during your Initial Enrollment Period.
+You can purchase a Medicare Supplement plan during your Initial Enrollment Period.
 If you miss that, then you may not be able to enroll in a Medicare Supplement policy at the same rate – or at all.

 There are several enrollment deadlines that you should mark on your calendar.
 Some happen once, while others are recurring.
 Knowing when each happens and the changes you can make can save you money.
 Continue reading to learn about your enrollment periods.

-Most Floridians get Medicare Part A and Medicare Part B when they first become eligible for Medicare, during their Initial Enrollment Period.
+Most Floridians get Medicare Part A and Medicare Part B when they first become eligible for Medicare during their Initial Enrollment Period.
 This period begins three months before your 65th birthday, the month of your birthday, and ends three months after you turn 65.
 In total, it’s a seven-month enrollment period.

 This enrollment period is essential because if you don’t sign up for Part B, you could face a penalty.
-This penalty would be added to your Part B premium and last for the entire time you have Part B. The longer you wait to sign up for Part B, the more costly the penalty becomes.
+This penalty would be added to your Part B premium and last the entire time you have Part B. The longer you wait to sign up for Part B, the more costly the penalty becomes.

 If you miss your Initial Enrollment Period, you may be eligible to enroll during the General Enrollment Period or a Special Enrollment Period if you qualify.